-Polonnaruwa is part of the cultural triangle.
-It is formed by Anuradhapura and Mihintale in the north, by Polonnaruwa and Sigiriya to the southeast with Dambulla in the middle and to the south by Kandy and Matale Vihara.
-The triangle includes five of the eight world heritage sites in Sri Lanka.
-The ancient city of Polonnaruwa is a World Heritage Site since 1982.
-It is a huge area, and you should schedule a few hours for a visit.
-For me, the most beautiful Buddha statues of Sri Lanka are the rock monastery of Gal Vihara.
-They are the central part which has been carved into a long granite rock of about 50 meters long.
+Plan half a day for the ancient city and take your time at the most impressive Buddha Statues of Sri Lanka; the rock monastery of Gal Vihara.
+They are the central part which has been carved into a long granite rock roughly 50 meters long.
 To protect the statues from the rain they are sheltered under a roof.
 Two of them are sitting but with different meanings, one is standing, and the most impressive one which is 14 m long is reclining.
 There are still discussions if it is a sleeping or passing away depiction.
-It is a memorable place with a very overwhelming atmosphere.
+This memorable place has a very overwhelming atmosphere.

 - Bring your lunch or a sandwich.
 There isn't any restaurant.
 Water bottles are sold at some stalls.

 - Rent a bike for 500 LKR - roughly USD 3 but check the tires first.

 - Protect your shoulders and knees, wear light clothes.
 It can be pretty hot while walking.

 - You have to remove your shoes frequently.
 Flip flops are a good choice.